First principle calculation of the effective Zeeman's couplings in topological materials: Introduction

 \section{Introduction}

-The effective Landé g-factor, or the effective Zeeman's coupling, has been an old topic in the condensed matter physics, which leads to a series of consequences in magnetic responses such as the Van Vleck paramagnetism in insulators, the Pauli paramagnetism in metals \cite{ashcroft_solid_book}, as well as the frequency splitting of quantum oscillations in metals or doped semiconductors \cite{oscillation_book}.
-The widely used theory about the origin of the effective Landé g-factor in materials was developed in 1950s by Luttinger \cite{luttinger_quantum_1956} and Cohen \cite{cohen_g-factor_1960}.
-In this theory, the Zeeman's coupling is not only contributed by the spin momentums but also the orbital momentums of the Bloch states.
-As clarified by Chang and Niu in a semiclassical picture, such an orbital contribution can be interpreted as the self-rotating effect of the quasi-particle wave packet in an external magnetic field \cite{chang_berry_1996,chang_berry_2008}.
-However, although the theory and physical picture of the effective Zeeman's coupling have been known for a long time, there are still no first principle calculations based on the density functional theory (DFT) reported, which motivates us to make a first try.
+The Landé g-factor, or the form of effective Zeeman effect in particular materials, has been an old topic in the condensed matter physics, which determines how a pair of otherwise degenerate Kramas states split under the external magnetic field and can lead to a series of consequences in magnetic responses such as the Van Vleck paramagnetism in insulators, the Pauli paramagnetism in metals \cite{ashcroft_solid_book}, as well as the frequency splitting of quantum oscillations in metals or doped semiconductors \cite{oscillation_book}.
+The widely used theory about the origin of the effective Landé g-factor in materials was developed in 1950s by Luttinger \cite{luttinger_quantum_1956} and Cohen \cite{cohen_g-factor_1960}, according to which, the Zeeman's coupling is not only contributed by the spin momentums but also the orbital momentums of the Bloch states.
+As clarified by Chang and Niu in a semiclassical picture, such an orbital contribution can be interpreted as the self-rotating effect of the quasi-particle wave packet under an external magnetic field \cite{chang_berry_1996,chang_berry_2008}.
+However, although the theory and physical picture of the effective Zeeman's coupling have been estabilished for a long time, there are still no reported first principle calculations based on the density functional theory (DFT), which motivates us to make a first try.
 In this work, we present a successful first principle realization of the effective Zeeman's coupling parameters within the projector augmented-wave (PAW) formulation of the DFT.

+In the traditional semiconductors described by the Fermi liquid theory, the responses of the system to the external magnetic field can be well described by two sets of coefficients, the effective mass and Landé g-factor tensors.
+In traditional metals and semi-conductors, the Zeeman effect only splits the two degenerate states and modifies the Landau level behavior of the free electrons under an external magnetic field.
+While, for topological materials with strong SOC the Zeeman effect will also generate otherwise fully compensated Berry's curvature near the Fermi energy, which will affect various of transport properties of the materials.